 Our dogs and cats are not kept in pens or cages, they live with our foster carers until they are adopted and placed in their new permanent home – no matter how long it takes.
 Cindy, a greyhound cross labrador, has been in long-term care for over 6 years and has finally found a wonderful home locally in Port Macquarie.

-Our regular Cat Pet Adoption Day is held on the first Saturday of the month whilst the Dog Pet Adoption Day is held on the 4th Saturday of the month, at PETstock on Lake Road, between 10.00a.m. and 1.00p.m.
+Our regular cat and kitten adoption day is held on the second Saturday of the month at PETstock on Lake Road, Port Macquarie, between 10 am and 1pm.
+Dogs may also be in attendance on these days, depending upon availability, but will be available to meet by appointment.
 We invite members of the community who are interested in adopting either a cat or a dog to come along and see all our animals available for adoption.

 Many of our dogs and cats are surrendered by families who no longer are able to care for their family pets.
 Often, elderly people have to surrender their pets when they go into retirement villages or nursing homes, or if the pet becomes too hard to look after.